What It Feels Like | How It Affects People | Causes | Treatment | Support

-One small study of people with MS indicated that 78 percent had recently had a headache.
-Despite this, it’s still not known whether headache should be considered an MS symptom.
+One small study of people with MS indicated that 78 percent of participants had recently experienced a headache.
+Despite this, it’s still not known whether headaches should be considered an MS symptom.
 Migraine headaches are commonly reported by those living with MS, but 40 million people in the U.S. report problems with migraine headaches, making them a common symptom in the general population as well.

-A study of 180 people on headache types among those with MS found 55 percent of participants had had headaches in the past four weeks.
+A study of 180 people with MS found that 55 percent of participants had experienced headaches in the prior four weeks.
 No cluster headaches were reported from the group, but 16 people reported a recent migraine and 23 people had recently had a tension headache.

 Another type of head pain that is not precisely a headache is trigeminal neuralgia.
 This is a sharp, stabbing facial pain that usually appears in the cheek or jaw area.
 Trigeminal neuralgia can be associated with MS, and typically precedes the diagnosis of multiple sclerosis.

 Many MyMSTeam members discuss how headaches can incapacitate them.

 The most common symptom of optic neuritis is pain behind the eyes when moving them.
-It is often the first symptom of MS. To see if optic neuritis is the cause of headache, a neurologist will order an MRI scan.
-If there is visible damage to the brain, spinal cord, or any two separate areas of the central nervous system, and other diagnoses have been ruled out, MS can be considered as a possible diagnosis.
-At least one member got a diagnosis from optic neuritis and its associated headaches: “It did start with headaches, where it took me to the ER.
-They did a brain scan which only shows my MS.”
+It is often the first symptom of MS. To determine whether optic neuritis is causing headaches, a neurologist will order an MRI scan.
+If there is visible damage to the brain, spinal cord, or any two separate areas of the central nervous system — and other diagnoses have been ruled out — MS can be considered as a possible diagnosis.
+At least one member got a diagnosis following optic neuritis and its associated headaches: “It did start with headaches, where it took me to the ER.
+They did a brain scan, which only shows my MS.”

 A study of headache sufferers with MS speculated that migraine and MS could be related by inflammation.
 Early MS is associated with meningeal inflammation, which is also associated with migraine.
 “My diagnosis started because of headaches — in the migraine family, but not quite migraines,” one MyMSTeam member said.
 MS relapse is also associated with a higher rate of migraine.

-A meta-analysis studying MS and migraine speculated that demyelination could lead to cortical spreading depression, which is a known risk factor for migraine, or that migraine itself could be an early symptom of MS. A third study gave evidence that Interferon beta, used to treat MS, could trigger migraine as a side effect.
-In the study, 72 percent of participants who had been treated with Interferon reported headache as a symptom, whereas only 54 percent of those without headaches had used Interferon.
+A meta-analysis studying MS and migraines speculated that demyelination could lead to cortical spreading depression, which is a known risk factor for migraine, or that migraine itself could be an early symptom of MS. A third study gave evidence that interferon beta, used to treat MS, could trigger migraines as a side effect.
+In the study, 72 percent of participants who had been treated with interferon reported headache as a symptom, whereas only 54 percent of those without headaches had used interferon.

-Treatment for headache in MS depends on the type of headache.
+Headache treatments for people with MS will depend on the type of headache.
 When trigeminal neuralgia is the cause, anticonvulsants are the first line of treatment.
 “I have this and take Carbamazepine,” one member said.
 Anticonvulsant drugs work by calming overactive nerve signals.
 Surgery is prescribed only when drug therapy does not work.

-Migraines can be treated with over-the-counter medication like Ibuprofen and Aspirin, but only for mild headaches.
+Migraines can be treated with over-the-counter (OTC) medications like Advil (ibuprofen) and aspirin, but only for mild headaches.
 These drugs can also cause headaches and stomach bleeding if taken for long periods of time.

 Prescription drugs used to treat migraine vary in type.
 Triptans reduce the swelling of blood vessels in the brain and are given as a pill, injection, or nasal spray.
-Dihydroergotamine, an injection, is given at the onset of a migraine or when an aura is present.
-Reyvow (Lasmiditan) and Ubrelvy (Ubrogepant) are two recently developed oral medications for migraine.
+D.H.E.
+45 (dihydroergotamine), an injection, is given at the onset of a migraine or when an aura is present.
+Reyvow (lasmiditan) and Ubrelvy (ubrogepant) are two recently developed oral medications that are used to treat migraines.

-Tension headache usually goes away without treatment, but over-the-counter pain relievers may help.
+Most tension headaches usually go away without treatment, but OTC pain relievers may help.
 Repeated use of them, however, can cause more headaches.